-A modified version of the commercially available CONVERGE CFD software version 2.2 [19] is used to perform in-cylinder simulations of the OP combustion system.
+A modified version of the commercially available CONVERGE CFD software version 2.2 [19] is used to perform in-cylinder simulations of the two-stroke OP Engine combustion system.
 The modifications to the standard version of CONVERGE2.2 include user defined functions for simulating opposed-piston two-stroke motions, and computation of several performance, emissions and thermal management sub-models.
-Figure 3 shows the CAD of the API 4.9 L three-cylinder engine used in scavenging simulations.
+Figure 3 shows the geometry of the Achates Power 4.9 L three-cylinder two-stroke OP Engine used in scavenging simulations.
 Figure 4 shows the surface geometry of the closed-cycle or combustion-cycle model with intake and exhaust pistons at their maximum separation for the third cylinder.
-This is because open-cycle simulations starts and ends from port-closure timing for the third cylinder for the entire 360 degree cycle.
-This is repeated until the open-cycle simulation converges, which is when a converged trapped flow field is obtained.
+The open-cycle simulations solve for blow-down event, scavenging process and models the closed-cycle.
+In this study, for open-cycle simulations, the computation time starts and ends from port-closure timing for the third cylinder for the entire 360-degree cycle.
+The calculations are repeated until the open-cycle simulation converges, which is when a converged trapped flow field is obtained.
 This trapped flow field is used as initial flow field for the closed-cycle simulation.
 The trapped pressure is specified based on the cylinder pressure measurements, and the trapped composition and temperature are obtained from correlated 1-D model for 4.9L multi-cylinder engine model to measurements using one-dimensional GT-POWER model predictions, as discussed before.
 Note that CONVERGE generates a volume mesh automatically at every time step.
-Both adaptive mesh refinement and fixed grid embedding techniques [17, 19] are employed to sufficiently resolve gradients in the flow-field and essential flow features.
+Both adaptive mesh refinement and fixed grid embedding techniques [14, 19] are employed to sufficiently resolve gradients in the flow-field and essential flow features.